India–Pakistan cricket rivalry: T20I records

-The two sides have played each other sixteen times in Twenty20 Internationals (T20I).
-Eight of these matches have taken place in T20 World Cups, including their meeting in the final of the 2007 T20 World Cup, and six matches in Asia Cups, including the final of the 2025 Asia Cup.
-Also, there was a two-match T20I series played in India in 2012.
+The two teams have played each other seventeen times in Twenty20 Internationals (T20Is).
+Nine of these matches have taken place in T20 World Cups, including the final of the 2007 T20 World Cup, and six have taken place in Asia Cups, including the final of the 2025 Asia Cup.
+There was also a two-match T20I series that was played in India in 2012.

-The highest team score in a T20I between the two teams is India's 192/5 made in Ahmedabad in 2012.
-Pakistan's highest score against India in T20Is is 182/5 made during the 2022 Asia Cup.
-The lowest score between the two sides is Pakistan's 83 all out made in Dhaka during the 2016 Asia Cup.
+The highest team score in a T20I between the two teams is India's 192/5 in Ahmedabad in 2012.
+Pakistan's highest T20I score against India is 182/5, made during the 2022 Asia Cup.
+The lowest total is Pakistan's 83 all out in Dhaka at the 2016 Asia Cup.

-The highest individual score in a T20I between the two sides is Virat Kohli's 82 not out made in October 2022 during the 2022 T20 World Cup.
-India's Virat Kohli holds the record for the most runs scored overall in matches between the two sides with 492 runs in 11 innings.
+In India–Pakistan T20Is, the highest individual score is Virat Kohli's unbeaten 82, scored at the MCG during the 2022 T20 World Cup.
+He also holds the record for the most runs in T20Is between the two teams.

-The best bowling performance in matches between the sides is the 4/18 taken by Mohammad Asif during the group stage meeting at the 2007 ICC World Twenty20 in South Africa.
-India's best bowling performance is the 4/30 taken by Kuldeep Yadav during the 2025 Asia Cup final.
-Moreover, India's Hardik Pandya has taken the most wickets in matches between the sides, with 15 wickets in 8 innings.
+The best bowling figures in India–Pakistan T20Is are 4/18 by Mohammad Asif, recorded in their group stage match at the 2007 T20 World Cup in South Africa.
+Another notable performance is 4/30 by Kuldeep Yadav in the 2025 Asia Cup final.
+Meanwhile, India's Hardik Pandya has taken the most wickets in T20Is between the two teams.